How do I register to vote or update my registration information?

 - Request a card in person at the Board of Elections office.

-- Note: Voter cards are not printed on-site.
-Please allow up to two to three weeks to receive your card in the mail.
+Note: Voter cards are not printed on-site.
+Please allow two to three weeks to receive your card in the mail.

 When will I receive my requested voter card?

 After your request is received and processed, you should receive your voter card in the mail within two to three weeks.
 You may also click on the "My Voter Info" button to view all the voter registration information that will be on your voter card, including your polling place, precinct number, voting districts and sample ballot, when available.

 How do I update the information on my voter card?